vectordotdev/vector/docs/specs/instrumentation.md

 MUST meet different requirements:

-* An error MUST be marked as recoverable if the operation that produced it can be retried.
-For example, a failed HTTP request that will be retried.
+* An error MUST be marked as recoverable if the operation that produced it can be retried and recovered.
+For example, a failed HTTP request can be retired and recovered.
   * MUST log a message at the `warning` level
   * MUST NOT increment the any error-related metrics
 * An error MUST NOT be marked as recoverable if the operation that produced can